SCOLIOSIS AND SPINE SURGERY RISKS AND COMPLICATIONS

 Mechanical

 Blood that is moving is less likely to clot.
 Getting you moving so that your blood is circulating is perhaps the most effective treatment against developing DVT.
 Once you begin walking, your leg muscles will contract and keep the blood in the veins of the legs moving.
-But you can still do things while you are in bed to increase the circulation of blood from the legs back to the heart.
+But you can still do things while you are in bed to increase blood circulation from the legs back to the heart.
 Simply pumping your feet up and down (like pushing on the gas pedal) contracts the muscles of the calf, squeezes the veins in the calf, and pushes the blood back to the heart.
 You should do these exercises as often as you can.

 Pulsatile stockings are very effective.
 They are special stockings that wrap around each calf and thigh.
 A pump inflates them every few minutes, squeezing the veins in the legs and pushing blood back to the heart.
 Support hose, sometimes called TED hose, are still commonly used following surgery.
-The hose work by squeezing the veins of the leg shut.
+The hose works by squeezing the veins of the leg shut.
 This reduces the amount of stagnant blood that is pooling in the veins of the leg and lowers the risk of blood clotting.

 Medical